Elastic Path • 2024 • shipped

 What's Elastic Path?

-An e-commerce platform where merchandising teams create, manage, and publish products for their storefronts.
+Elastic Path is a b2b e-commerce platform where merchandising teams create, manage, and publish products to storefronts.

 What was the gap?